Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP##_Final_Project.md

 **Step 2: Alignment**
 To be able to analyze what areas of the genome our ATAC-seq reads came from, we need to align them to a reference genome that comes with an annotation.
 Thus, we will need the FASTQ from the last step, a FASTA file of the reference genome, and the reference GTF or GFF3 file.
 In this step, the alignment tool will compare each read to the genome and will match it to the right chromosome and position.
 The algorithm for this will vary across tools, with more specificity often taking more time.
 Many of the robust methods include a Burrows-Wheeler Algorithm for genome indexing, which adds numeric labels to the reference genome to help guide reads more efficiently.
 These include BWA and BowTie2, which have the best mapping rates in most cases.
 Another method is Stampy, which is faster and more tolerant of variants from the reference, so it is useful to consider it if the organism sampled deviates from the reference genome significantly.
 These programs will output a file in sequence alignment map (SAM) format, or BAM which is the binary compressed version.

-Figure 3: Basic structure of the SAM format.
+[Figure 3:](https://gatkforums.broadinstitute.org/gatk/discussion/11014/sam-bam-cram-mapped-sequence-data-formats) Basic structure of the SAM format.
 Figure by Genome Analysis Toolkit, SAM / BAM / CRAM - Mapped sequence data formats.
 **Step 3: Alignment quality filtering**
 Reads that originate from the same fragment of DNA (duplicates) must be marked in the SAM file as we do not want to double count them when looking for peaks.
 Picard MarkDuplicates is a tool that is useful for this.
 Picard is an entire suite of the genome analysis tools generated by the reputable Broad Institute to do a variety of functions.

 **Step 4: Peak calling**
-Now that all the reads are mapped to the reference genome, they can be stacked up for every chromosomal position and counted.12 Interactive Genome Viewer (IGV , below) can be used to visualize these peaks, but we will want to use software to identify them all.
+Now that all the reads are mapped to the reference genome, they can be stacked up for every chromosomal position and counted [12](https://www.ncbi.nlm.nih.gov/pubmed/22517427).
+Interactive Genome Viewer (IGV , below) can be used to visualize these peaks, but we will want to use software to identify them all.
 A common program for this is MACS2.
 It takes a BAM file and will output a BED file, which contains information about the location and gene annotations of peaks.
-MACS2 models the expected fragment sizes and uses a Poisson distribution to capture biases so it can more sensitively and robustly detect real peaks against background noise 13.
+MACS2 models the expected fragment sizes and uses a Poisson distribution to capture biases so it can more sensitively and robustly detect real peaks against background noise [13](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137#citeas).

 **Step 5: Differential peak analysis**